thygesteffensen/PAMU_CDS/ReadMe.md

 ### General
 Every call against CDS returns a JSON object with headers and body.
 Headers will not be generated, as the MVP does not support the use cae.

-The Body will be almost as the real deal, but with minor deviations.
+The body will almost be as the real deal, but with minor deviations.
 They are described below.

 #### Symbol meaning: